TDCOSMO XXVI: Uniform lens modeling of eight doubly imaged quasars: Full Image Modeling Results

 such that $\Delta \Phi_\text{AB}$ is negative when the information from Image A arrives before Image B. Here, $\theta_\text{i}$ are the respective quasar images, $\beta$ is the source position, and $\psi_\text{i}$ is the deflection potential at position $\theta_\text{i}$ as inferred from the best-fit lens mass model.

 Table \ref{tab:positions} lists the model-derived astrometry.
-As discussed in Section \ref{sec:modeling_procedure}, we assume a 4 mas astrometric uncertainty to these results.
-The lens-image separations span a dynamic range across the sample.
-The smallest lens-image separation occurs in J0407-5006, where Image B lies only $0\farcs28$ from the lens center.
-The maximum lens-image separation occurs in J1001+5027, where Image A lies $2\farcs33$ from the lens.
-The image-image separations similarly range from $1\farcs484$ in J0806+2006 to $2\farcs932$ in J1001+5027.
+As described in Section \ref{sec:modeling_procedure}, the model was fit assuming a 4 mas uncertainty on each quasar image position, and this uncertainty is adopted for the astrometric measurements reported here.
+The lens-image separations vary within reason across the sample, ranging from 0\farcs28 for image B in J0407-5006 to 2\farcs33 for image A in J1001+5027.
+Likewise, the image-image separations range from 1\farcs48 in J0806+2006 to 2\farcs93 in J1001+5027, with an average separation of 2\farcs21 across the sample.

 Table \ref{tab:mags} showcases the calculated image, lens, and host photometry from the models, for which we add in quadrature a WFC3 AB magnitude zeropoint uncertainty of $\pm$0.018 mag (see \citeauthor{bajaj:2020} \citeyear{bajaj:2020} for more details).
 For the flux ratios, the zeropoint uncertainty cancels exactly and does not contribute.
-To estimate photometric uncertainties arising from blending between the lensed arcs and the PSF, we compared results across three models for J1442+4055 that utilize different PSFs in each band.
+To estimate photometric uncertainties arising from blending between the lensed arcs and the PSF, we re-modeled J1442+4055 three times using three independently reconstructed PSFs for each data band.
 This system was chosen because the extended arc magnitude, $\rm m_{arc}=19.40$ mag, lies in the brighter half of the sample and therefore provides a representative baseline for the impact of arc blending and PSF mismodeling on image fluxes.
+The image fluxes recovered from the three models were compared, and the standard deviation divided by the mean flux was adopted as the fractional systematic uncertainty.
 The resulting fractional uncertainties are 8\% in F160W, 3\% in F814W, and 1\% in F475X.
-We therefore incorporate these as band-dependent systematic floors on the image fluxes, which are propagated into the quoted flux ratio uncertainties.
+Because this exercise was intended to quantify the typical uncertainty introduced by blending between the lensed arcs and the PSF, rather than derive uncertainties specific to a single lens system, the resulting band-dependent fractional uncertainties were adopted as systematic floors for the image fluxes and flux ratios throughout the sample.
 These systematic uncertainties should be regarded as approximate estimates, and future work should explore additional sources of systematic error in the photometry.

 In order to quantify in which systems we detected host quasar light with confidence, we performed a suite of computations using the same structure as Section~\ref{subsec:fitting_seq}, but without the inclusion of an extended source model.
 From the no-source and source-included models, we computed the Bayesian Inference Criterion (BIC) as: